Abdullah204/GUC-autoEval/README.md

 11- evaluation is done.(enter -1) again for the popup you can now move on to another instructor.

-#scale
+# scale

-strongly agree 0
+strongly agree : 0

-slightly agree 1
+slightly agree : 1

-agree 2
+agree : 2

-disagree 3
+disagree : 3

-slightly disagree 4
+slightly disagree : 4

-strongly disagree 5
+strongly disagree : 5